 In order to minimize the bias on galaxy cluster masses, we use weak gravitational lensing data to obtain reliable mass measurements for the calibration of the mass-observable scaling relations.
-We used weak lensing measurements in the form of tangential reduced shear profiles extracted from the shapes of background galaxies in the Dark Energy Survey year three (DES~Y3) data \citep{Sevilla2021, Gatti2021} and the Kilo Degree Survey (KiDS), and Hyper Suprime-Cam (HSC) Strategic Survey program \citep{Hildebrandt2021, Li2022}.
-The details of shape measurements around the detected eROSITA clusters and the weak lensing mass calibration details are provided in \cite{Grandis2024} and \cite{Kleinebreil2024}.
+We used weak lensing measurements in the form of tangential reduced shear profiles extracted from the shapes of background galaxies in the Dark Energy Survey year three (DES~Y3) data \citep{Sevilla2021, Gatti2021} and the Kilo Degree Survey (KiDS), and the Hyper Suprime-Cam (HSC) Strategic Survey program \citep{Hildebrandt2021, Li2022}.
+The details of shape measurements around the detected eROSITA clusters and the weak lensing mass calibration details are provided in \cite{Grandis2024}, \cite{Kleinebreil2024} and \cite{Chiu2025}.
 Besides the reduced tangential shear profile, we also use estimates of the redshift distribution for the employed background sources, estimates of the measurement uncertainty on the reduced shear profile, and calibrations on the contamination of the background sample by cluster member galaxies.

-DES shares a common sky area of 4,060 $\mathrm{deg}^2$ with \erosita and has conducted observations in the $r$, $i$, and $z$ bands \citep{Sevilla2021}.
+The Dark Energy Survey shares a common sky area of 4,060 $\mathrm{deg}^2$ with \erosita, and its observations have been conducted in the $r$, $i$, and $z$ bands \citep{Sevilla2021}.
 The details of the application of the DES~Y3 shear maps to the eRASS1 galaxy clusters are presented in \cite{Grandis2024}.
 Tangential shear profiles were derived from the DES~Y3 shape catalog \citep{Gatti2021}.
-The analysis yields 2,201 tangential shear profiles for eRASS1 galaxy clusters with a signal-to-noise ratio of 65.
+The analysis yielded 2,201 tangential shear profiles for eRASS1 galaxy clusters with a signal-to-noise ratio of 65.

-The Hyper Suprime-Cam (HSC) Subaru Strategic Program \citep{Aihara2018} is a wide and deep optical survey in the $g$, $r$, $i$, $z$, and $y$ bands.
+The Hyper Suprime-Cam Subaru Strategic Program \citep{Aihara2018} is a wide and deep optical survey in the $g$, $r$, $i$, $z$, and $y$ bands.
 The three-year shape catalog (HSC~Y3) \citep{Li2022} was used to analyze galaxy cluster shear profiles in an overlapping sky area of $\approx 500~\mathrm{deg}^2$ between HSC~Y3 and eRASS1.
 This analysis yielded tangential shear profiles, lensing covariance matrices, and redshift distributions for 96 eRASS1 galaxy clusters.
 The total signal-to-noise is 40 \citep[for details see][]{Chiu2025, Okabe2025, Chiu2022}.